 we know $\tilde{K}$ is always nonnegative, irreducible, aperiodic matrix and obtain the right eigenvector $e:=(1,1, \cdots, 1)^T$, i.e. $\tilde{K} e=e$ corresponding to $1$ and the left eigenvector, i.e. $\pi^T \tilde{K} = \pi^T$.
 From the Perron-Frobenius theorem, we have the Jordan decomposition for $\tilde{K}$

 where $J$ consists of Jordan blocks with $\tilde{K}$'s eigenvalues $|\mu_i|<1$, $i=2, \cdots, n$ and we used $S_{i1}=e_i$, $S^{-1}_{1j}=\pi_j$.

 Therefore, thanks to $\tilde{Q}$-matrix, the explicit scheme \eqref{timeG} still enjoys good properties such as positive preserving, total mass preserving.
-Particularly, we give the following proposition for the unconditional $\ell^1$-contraction and ergodicity. \begin{prop} Let $\Delta t$ be the time step and let $\rho^k$ be the solution to the explicit scheme \eqref{timeG}.
+Particularly, we give the following proposition for the unconditional $\ell^1$-contraction and ergodicity. \begin{prop}[{Stability and ergodicity for fully discretized scheme}] Let $\Delta t$ be the time step and let $\rho^k$ be the solution to the explicit scheme \eqref{timeG}.
 Then we have \begin{enumerate}[(i)] \item the $\ell^1$ contraction, i.e., for any two solutions $\rho^k, \tilde{\rho}^k$,

 \item the exponential convergence

 where $\mu_2$ is the second eigenvalue (in terms of the magnitude) of $\tilde{K}= I+\Delta t \frac{Q}{1+a \Delta t}$. \end{enumerate} \end{prop} \begin{proof} First, let $\rho$ and $\tilde{\rho}$ be two solutions to \eqref{timeG}.
 Denote $e^k_i=\rho^k_i-\tilde{\rho}^k_i$.
 Then \eqref{timeG} becomes